Edward Maitland (writer): Biography

 In 1881, before a highly fashionable audience, he gave a series of lectures upon his new or, as he affirmed, revived esoteric creed; these lectures formed the groundwork of his 'revelation,' in which Anna Kingsford collaborated, The Perfect Way; or, the Finding of Christ, 1882 (revised 1887 and 1890).

-By publishing this in his own name he admits that he cut himself off from his old friendships and all his literary and social ambitions.
+By publishing this in his name he admits that he cut himself off from his old friendships and all his literary and social ambitions.

 A striking parallel is afforded by the later life of Laurence Oliphant, with whom Maitland had a good deal in common, though he was constrained to express dissent from the spiritualistic theories embodied in 'Sympneumata.'

 Maitland joined the Theosophical Society about 1883, but the vagaries of Madame Blavatsky soon compelled him to secede from the 'London Lodge,' and in May 1884, in collaboration with Mrs. Kingsford, he founded the Hermetic Society, of mystic rather than occult character, claiming no abnormal powers, and 'depending for guidance upon no Mahatmas.'
 In 1885, with some help from 'Anna,' he rendered into English the Minerva Mundi and other hermetic writings of Hermes Trismegistus.
 In 1886, he and Mrs. Kingsford visited Madame Blavatsky at Ostend, but refused to be inveigled back into the theosophical fold.

 Maitland was a spiritualist.
 He joined the London Spiritualist Alliance in March, 1884.
 He was a vegetarian.

 After the death of Anna Kingsford, in February 1888, Maitland lived alone at 1 Thurloe Square Studios, London, where he professed to receive continual 'illumination' from his former collaborator.
 In 1891, he helped found the Humanitarian League, with Henry S. Salt.
 Henceforth he devoted his main energies to an elaborate record of their singular partnership and co-operation, though he still found time to do a certain amount of journalistic work, and in November 1891, in response to astral intimations, he founded the Esoteric Christian Union.
 He corresponded with Gandhi, who in 1894, became South Africa's Esoteric Christian Union agent.
 Maitland was also the one who introduced Gandhi to Tolstoy's The Kingdom of God Is Within You, a book which "overwhelmed" Gandhi and led him toward nonviolence as a means to change.
 Gandhi and Maitland corresponded until the latter's death.